Music to your ears, right? Let’s go!

 – Niagara-on-the-Lake: Heritage homes, beautiful gardens and parks, delightful shops, galleries and restaurants make this beautiful old town worth exploring.

-– NEOB Lavender Boutique and Tea Garden: Located on Highway 55 (Old Stone Road) near the airport, this operation features free tours of their lavender gardens and complimentary tea while you browse around their shop taking in all the wonderful aromas and sample their products.
+– NEOB Lavender Boutique: Located on Highway 55 (Old Stone Road) near the airport, this operation features free tours of their lavender gardens and complimentary tea while you browse around their shop taking in all the wonderful aromas and sample their products.

 – Port Dalhousie: Stroll from pier to pier, take in lovely sunsets, watch the boats, photograph lighthouses or picnic by the lake.
 Washrooms on the west side near the pavilion are open May 24 to mid-October.